void-linux/void-packages/README.md

 To start using it first you'll need some external dependencies:

 - bash
-- fakeroot (only required by the bootstrap target)
 - xbps >= 0.38

 Make sure your user is added to the `xbuilder` group to be able to use `xbps-uchroot(8)`,